reasonml/reasonml.github.io/src/pages/guide/language/let-binding.md

 ### Design Decisions

-Reason is backed by OCaml under the hood. a let binding, in OCaml syntax, looks like this:
+Reason is backed by OCaml under the hood.
+A let binding, in OCaml syntax, looks like this:

 ```ocaml
 let a = 1 in